jypelle/mifasol/README.md

     sudo systemctl enable mifasolsrv.service
     sudo systemctl start mifasolsrv.service
     ```

+## Mifasol web client

+Connect to your mifasol server: https://localhost:6620 to manage and listen server content.

-## Mifasol client
+## Mifasol console client

 ### Installation

 #### From prebuild binaries

-Mifasol server embeds clients, so you just have to download the dedicated `mifasolcli` binary from mifasol server: https://localhost:6620
+Mifasol server embeds clients, so you just have to download the dedicated `mifasolcli` binary from your mifasol server: https://localhost:6620

 #### From sources